craigmckeachie/handsonreact.com/docs/gatsby/labs/06-Images.md

     ...
     ```

+4. Throttle the network in Chrome DevTools's Network tab to see a blurred home page image initially load.
+    > Try some other placeholder settings [from the documentation](https://www.gatsbyjs.com/docs/reference/built-in-components/gatsby-plugin-image/#placeholder).
-4. In `header.js`, style the navigation to the right and the logo to the left using flexbox.
+5. In `header.js`, style the navigation to the right and the logo to the left using flexbox.

     #### `src\components\header.js`